dincarnato/RNAFramework/docs/rf-count.md

 The RF Count module is the core component of the framework.
-It can process any number of both FastQ and/or SAM/BAM files.
-In case FastQ files are passed, reads are pre-processed (trimmed andclipped), and mapped to the reference transcriptome.<br/>Each SAM/BAM file is then processed to calculate per-base RT-stops/mutations and read coverage on each transcript.<br /><br />
+It can process any number of SAM/BAM files to calculate per-base RT-stops/mutations and read coverage on each transcript.<br /><br />

 # Usage
 To list the required parameters, simply type: